-She was recently dramaturg and director on Sonal Moore's Ten Years To Home with Nautanki Theatre at Riverside Theatres.
-In 2019, she wrote and directed developments of Twenty One Sixty Five (The Joan Sutherland Performing Arts Centre) and short play Aussie Kids are Weet-Bix Kids (Kings Cross Theatre).
-She also worked in development and production roles in Fangirls (Belvoir), Blood on a Cat's Neck (Kings Cross Theatre), Curry Kings (Riverside Theatres), and Fuck You Pay Me (Bunker Theatre, UK).
-Other recent works for theatre include: earth. ocean. ancestors. (producer/curator, across London), May Utang (writer/performer, Theatre Absolute UK), Look, See (short; writer/director, Theatre Royal Stratford East UK) and phroot sahlad (writer/performer, across UK).
+She's worked in development and production roles for Double Delicious (CAAP), Fangirls (Belvoir), Blood on a Cat's Neck (Kings Cross Theatre), Curry Kings (Riverside Theatres), and Fuck You Pay Me (Bunker Theatre, UK).
+Other recent works for theatre include: earth. ocean. ancestors. (producer/curator, across UK 2017), May Utang (writer/performer, Theatre Absolute UK 2017), and Look, See (short; writer/director, Theatre Royal Stratford East UK 2017).

-She is an alumna of development programmes at Playwriting Australia, Q Theatre, the Australian Theatre for Young People, The Royal Court (UK), Soho Theatre (UK), Lyric Hammer-smith (UK), The North Wall Arts Centre (UK), Belgrade Theatre (UK) and Yellow Earth Theatre (UK).
-Jules is currently participating in artist development programmes with KXT, National Theatre of Parramatta and AFTRS.
+Jules is a current Women in Music Mentee with APRA AMCOS and is an alumna of development programmes at AFTRS, Playwriting Australia, Q Theatre, the Australian Theatre for Young People, KXT, National Theatre of Parramatta, the Australian Film Television and Radio School, The Royal Court (UK), Soho Theatre (UK), Lyric Hammersmith (UK), The North Wall Arts Centre (UK), Belgrade Theatre (UK) and Yellow Earth Theatre (UK).

 Jules has worked as a teaching artist at Belvoir, the Australian Theatre for Young People (ATYP), and Coventry University’s Theatre and Performance Faculty (UK).